orientez/book-notes/books/designing-data-intensive-applications.md

 Sometimes there is a need to search for individual events continually, such as full-text search queries over streams.

-Message-passing ystems are also based on messages and events, we normally don't think of them as stream processors.
+Message-passing systems are also based on messages and events, we normally don't think of them as stream processors.

 There is some crossover area between RPC-like systems and stream processing.
 Apache Storm has a feature called _distributed RPC_.